Rohini-996/90DaysOfDevOps/2026/day-09/day-09-user-management.md

 Today’s challenge was all about real Linux admin work — managing users, groups, and permissions just like in real servers.

-Goal of the Day

 Learn how to:

-.
-Create users and groups
+- Create users and groups
-.
-Assign users to multiple groups
+- Assign users to multiple groups
-.
-Manage shared directories
+- Manage shared directories

-.
-Fix permission issues using Linux basics
+- Fix permission issues using Linux basics

-.
-Users Created
+- Users Created

 1. tokyo
 2. berlin